Kitchen Design Five Layouts & The Triangle

 A single wall layout does not have to be small.
 For an example of a large single wall kitchen design with an island on Capitol Hill DC click to this project.

-A double wall kitchen design.
-Double parallel walls with a hallway in between an exterior door at one end; are often seen DC kitchen design remodels such as Columbia Heights, Petworth and Capitol Hill.
-Like the single wall the best improvement is to knock down a wall and start making a larger space.
+A parallel wall kitchen design.
+Double parallel walls with a hallway in between an exterior door at one end; are often seen DC kitchen design remodels such in Columbia Heights, Petworth and Capitol Hill.
+Like the single wall the best improvement to a galley kitchen design is to knock down a wall and start making a larger space.
 Shifting the back door to the other side of that classic DC porch front will allow a number of better configuration a triangle, a triangle with an island.
 Even a single wall with an island if you don’t want to move the door.